Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power: Results and Methods

 \begin{theorem} For the class of random 2-local IQP circuits, the probability of finding a polynomial-sized correlation function $\ev{\Z_{\s}}$ is exponentially small, i.e.,

-\end{theorem} We leave the proof in Appendix~\ref{app:anti-concentration}.
-Theorem~\ref{thm:random_2-local} implies that, for such kind of random Hamiltonians, it is not easy for Alice to keep secret strings associated with correlation functions with sizable values.
+where $k = \poly(n)$ is a polynomial of $n$. \end{theorem} This is essentially due to the anti-concentration properties of IQP circuits~\cite{bremner_average-case_2016}, an important ingredient for proving the quantum computational supremacy of IQP sampling.
+For the proof, we refer to Appendix~\ref{app:anti-concentration}.
+We performed numerical simulation in Fig.~\ref{fig:data}~(a), which shows that the fraction of correlation functions that are larger than certain value decays quickly with the number of qubits.
+Theorem~\ref{thm:random_2-local} implies that for such kind of random Hamiltonians, it is not easy for Alice to keep secret strings associated with correlation functions with sizable values.

-In the following, we discuss how one may construct correlation functions that can take values significantly larger than zero.
-One possible way to achieve this is to choose $\theta = \pi/8$, which makes $ \ev{\Z_{\s}} = \mel{0^n}{e^{i (\pi/4) H_M} }{0^n}$ to be identical to an amplitude from a Clifford circuit.
-In this way, (i) one can evaluate the correlation function efficiently using the Gottesman-Knill algorithm~\cite{Gottesman98}, and (ii) the value of $\ev{\Z_{\s}}$ is either $0$ or $2^{-g/2}$, where $0 \leq g \leq n$ is an integer decided by the stabilizer groups of $\ket{0^n}$ and $e^{i (\pi/4) H_M} \ket{0^n}$~\cite{aaronson_improved_2004} (see Appendix~\ref{app:properties_correlation} for a detailed illustration and Fig.~\ref{fig:data}~(b) for the simulation results of random 6-qubit instances).
+\paragraph{Construction from an initially small main part} Therefore, practically, Alice needs to carefully design the main part $H_M$ such that the correlation function is sufficiently away from zero.
+In the case of $\theta = \pi/8$, it would be more desirable to have $g$ being zero or one, so that the correlation function becomes $1$ or $0.707$.
+However, as far as we are aware, there is no known efficient scheme of constructing an explicit Clifford circuit of the form ${e^{i (\pi/4) H_M} }$, for a fixed value of $g$.
+We anticipate that an systematic scheme can be designed to generate the desired main part with a given $g$ by leveraging the relation between IQP circuits and stabilizer formalism.
+We leave it for future exploration.

-From the practical point of view, it would be more desirable to have $g$ being zero or one, making the correlation function being $1$ or $0.707$.
-As far as we are aware, there is no known efficient scheme of constructing an explicit Clifford circuit of the form ${e^{i (\pi/4) H_M} }$, for a fixed value of $g$.
-Practically, this approach may be first applied for a secret string of relatively small Hamming weight.
-Then, a brute-force search is taken to find an $H_M$ that can yield a Clifford circuit with a small value of $g$ (sizable $\ev{\Z_{\s}}$).
-In fact, for a Hamiltonian with the same $\theta$ for each term, one can extend the Hamming weight of the secret strings by the method of scrambling as previously introduced in Ref.~\cite{IQP08}.
+Here, for the general case, we propose a heuristic method to construct the main part, which utilizes the feature that the correlation function with respect to any given secret string can be efficiently evaluated.
+In our heuristic construction, Alice may start from secret strings of relatively small Hamming weight.
+Then, a brute-force search is taken to find an $H_M$ that can yield an IQP circuit with sizable $\ev{\Z_{\s}}$ for every $\s$.
+From Fig.~\ref{fig:data}~(a), the initial Hamming weight of the secret string should be limited to about 10, so that the search can stop in a reasonable time.
+Then, one can extend the Hamming weight of the secret strings by the method of scrambling as previously introduced in Ref.~\cite{IQP08}.
 Specifically, the scrambling process refers to a column manipulation of the matrix $\chi$.
 For example, we can add the first column to the third in \eqref{eq:matrix_to_hamiltonian}, resulting in a new Hamiltonian $H = X_1 X_2 X_3 + X_2 X_4$.
-See Fig.~\ref{fig:scrambling} for an illustration of a more complex example.